Syllabus and materials design in English language teaching (MGL3038)

 Knowledge - by the end of the course, the students will have gained knowledge of

-• theories and research about material development;
+- theories and research about material development;

-• different types of syllabus development;
+- different types of syllabus development;

-• strategies employed in material development and adaptation;
+- strategies employed in material development and adaptation;

-• appropriate criteria and procedures for evaluating material;
+- appropriate criteria and procedures for evaluating material;

-• the ways in which the learner age affects the choice and application of the material;
+- the ways in which the learner age affects the choice and application of the material;

-• the role of different types of material in English language teaching;
+- the role of different types of material in English language teaching;

-• appropriate methods and materials which support language learning.
+- appropriate methods and materials which support language learning.

 Skills - by the end of the course, the students will be able to:

-• assess critically different types of syllabus;
+- assess and analyze critically different types of syllabi;

-• develop independently semester and yearly plans taking into consideration the language needs of the learners;
+- develop independently semester and yearly plans taking into consideration the language needs of the learners;

-• develop a syllabus according to the national curriculum aims;
+- develop a syllabus according to the national curriculum aims;

-• do independent classroom research on material development;
+- conduct independent classroom research on material development;

-• design activities that follow the curriculum demands, including digital resources;
+- design activities that follow the curriculum demands, including digital resources;

-• adapt authentic material to suit pupils’ needs;
+- adapt authentic material to suit pupils’ needs;

-• match material and assessment;
+- match material and assessment;

-• incorporate differentiation into material;
+- incorporate differentiation into material;

-• use the material so that it works on integrated skills.
+- use the material so that it works on integrated skills.

 General competence - by the end of the course the students will be able to

-• make decisions based on research and good practice;
+- make decisions based on research and good practice;

-• reflect on the significance of different syllabus and teaching material types;
+- reflect on the significance of different syllabus and teaching material types;

-• explain, discuss and analyze benefits and drawbacks of different teaching material, including digital resources;
+- explain, discuss, and analyze benefits and drawbacks of different teaching material, including digital resources;

-• reflect on, discuss, and evaluate peer-created activities sharing constructive feedback;
+- reflect on, discuss, and evaluate peer-created activities sharing constructive feedback;

-• communicate confidently and professionally using academic English both orally and in writing;
+- communicate confidently and professionally using academic English both orally and in writing;

-• apply their knowledge of theory and research in teaching material and syllabus development in the field to English language teaching and in their own teaching practice and research.
+- apply their knowledge of theory and research in teaching material and syllabus development in the field to English language teaching and in their own teaching practice and research.

 Required prerequisite knowledge

 MGL1032 English Linguistics for Teachers for grades 1.-7., MGL1033 English 1 - Teaching Methodology for Young Learners (1-7), MGL1036 English 2.
-English teaching methodology: Language, literature and culture (1-7), MGL3037 Participatory research and second language pragmatics: A focus on young learners
+English teaching methodology: Language, literature and culture (1-10), MGL3037 Participatory research and second language pragmatics: A focus on young learners

-MGL1032 English Linguistics for Teachers for grades 1.-7., MGL1033 English 1 - Teaching Methodology for Young Learners (1-7), MGL1034 English 2; English Teaching Methodology for Young Learners (1.-7.), MGL1035 English 2: English Language, Literature and Culture (1-7), MGL3037 Participatory research and second language pragmatics: A focus on young learners
+MGL1032 English Linguistics for Teachers for grades 1.-7., MGL1036 English 2.
+English teaching methodology: Language, literature and culture (1-10), MGL2033 English 1; English Teaching Methodology for Young Learners (5.-10.), MGL3037 Participatory research and second language pragmatics: A focus on young learners

 Exam